canonical/sqlair/docs/index.md

 ## Project and community

-SQLair is an an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
+SQLair is an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
 We welcome any improvements to the documentation or SQLair itself.
 Please see our contributing guide if you would like to get involved!